redstreet/beancount_reds_plugins/beancount_reds_plugins/opengroup/README.md

-## EXPERIMENTAL opengroup plugin for Beancount: (UNDER EARLY DEVELOPMENT)
+# Opengroup: an EXPERIMENTAL plugin for Beancount

-Inserts `open` statements for a set of accounts based on rules.
-For example, turns:
+Inserts `open` statements for a set of accounts based on specified rules.
+For example,
+turns:

 ```
 2000-01-01 open Assets:Investments:Taxable:Midelity PARENT